Convergence of a Packet Routing Model to Flows Over Time: Packet routing model with deterministic queuing.

-We consider pure Nash equilibria in this model.
+\paragraph{Equilibria.} We consider exact pure Nash equilibria in this model.
 These are states in which no player can arrive strictly earlier by unilaterally changing her path.
-This equilibrium concept has been considered in related models before \cite{werth2014atomic, caoatomic}.
-With the arguments from \cite{werth2014atomic} it follows that in single-$o$-$d$-games, i.e., when all packets share the same origin-destination-pair, a pure Nash equilibrium always exists.
-The idea is that players decide on a shortest path one-by-one in their release order.
-Since the tie-breaking mechanism at the node transition is known in advance, each player can choose a shortest path on which she can never be overtaken, and hence, on which she cannot be delayed by subsequent players.
-This yields a pure Nash equilibrium, as changing the path does not interfere with preceding players.

-For multi-commodity games pure Nash equilibria do not exist in general.
-This follows from the example presented by Ismaili \cite{Ismaili2017RoutingGamesOverTimeFIFO}, which we adapt to our model here. \begin{restatable}{proposition}{thmnoequilibria} There are competitive packet routing games in our model for which no pure Nash equilibrium exists. \end{restatable} Consider a game with six players played on the discretized network depicted in \Cref{fig:NoPNE} with $\alpha = \beta = 1$.
-The two main players, pursuer $1$ going from $o_P$ to $d_P$ and evader $2$ going from $o_E$ to $d_E$, are the only players who can choose a path.
-The purpose of the remaining four players is to transfer the information between the main players.
-By giving the four long arcs priority in the merging, we obtain a matching pennies game between the pursuer and the evader, which does not possess a pure Nash equilibrium.
-For a detailed proof we refer to \ifarxiv the appendix on page \pageref{proof:no_equilibria}. \else the full version of this paper. \fi
+This equilibrium concept has been considered in related models before \cite{caoatomic,werth2014atomic}.